WebAssembly/profiles/proposals/profiles/Overview.md

 An implementation could declare itself as supporting only a "deterministic and scalar" profile, meaning that it only provides the intersection of the two.
 Technically, this would be equivalent to `{N,T,V,Vr}`.

+Finally, the "full" profile encompassing all features and behaviours would simply be defined by the set `{}`.

 ## Included Profiles

 While this proposal is mainly meant to define the necessary spec infrastructure, it makes sense to include at least two profiles already.
 This is both to provide some precedence for use of the infrastructure, and because the respective features are already part of the spec with some pressure to support them:

+1. Full profile
-1. Deterministic profile (excluding non-deterministic behaviour)
+2. Deterministic profile (excluding non-deterministic behaviour)
-2. Scalar profile (excluding vector types and instructions)
+3. Scalar profile (excluding vector types and instructions)

 Details to be fleshed out, but should be uncontroversial.